Passive-Aggressive Personality? How To Know If Your Partner Has One

-They will harbor resentments or have negative feelings that will go unexpressed.
-They will behave in ways that contradict what they have said or have agreed to, usually causing great frustration to their partner or spouse.
+They tend to harbor resentments or have negative feelings that go unexpressed.
+They can behave in ways that contradict what they have said or have agreed to, often causing great frustration to their partner.

 Passive-aggressiveness is a type of defense mechanism for people who find it too difficult to simply confront things they disagree with or don’t like for fear of being disliked or disapproved of.

 As with many styles of behavior, it is thought that passive-aggressive behavior develops early in a person’s life.

 In a healthy household, a child would be allowed to express feelings of assertiveness or anger.
 Ideally, his parents would help him understand these strong feelings and learn how to express them appropriately.